goetas/twital/doc/intro.rst

 .. code-block:: bash

-    composer require twig/twig:1.*
+    composer require goetas/twital:1.0.*

 .. note::

-    To learn more about the other installation methods, read the :doc:`installation<installation>` chapter; it also explains how to install the Twig C extension.
+    To learn more about composer please refer to its original site.

 Basic API Usage
 ---------------